hemantsathish/Blog-Posting-WebApp/README.md

 ## 🚀How to implement it?

 1. Once you've downloaded the code, create a virtual environment and activate it.
+(Steps to create a virtual environment can be found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).)
 2. The system requires flask and flask-sqlalchemy.
 To install them:
   ```
   pip install flask